eead-csic-compbio/PHGv2Tools/README.md

 plot-imputed-hvcf --input-hvcf output/LineD.h.vcf --pangenome-hvcf-folder output/ --reference-hvcf hvcf_files/Ref.h.vcf.gz
 ```

 ## Installation
 To use this package, a conda environment is used.
 It is a modified version of the original phg one, adding the pygenometracks package for python plotting.
 For everything further needed, it will be updated.
-(Here i should add the link of reference of both githubs repos, including the installation guide at phg.

 #### Download & install updated package
 ```